letsencrypt/boulder/docs/CRLS.md

 Two checks guard against publishing a CRL which is missing entries, which would appear to un-revoke certificates.

-The crl-updater reads each shard's entries from a read-only SA (a database replica).
-Before signing, it asks the read-write SA (the primary) for the shard's most recent revocation via `GetLatestRevokedCertByShard`; if that entry is missing, or the primary is unreachable, the replica is lagging and the update fails.
+The crl-updater reads each shard's entries from a database replica via `GetRevokedCertByShard`.
+Before signing, it asks the database primary for the shard's most recent revocation entry via `GetLatestRevokedCertByShard`; if that entry is missing, or the primary is unreachable, the replica is lagging and the update fails.
 The `thisUpdateBackdate` setting (default 5 minutes) shifts `thisUpdate`, and so the revocation cutoff, into the past so that ordinary replication lag does not impact this check.